 There have been concerns that stimulants may disrupt children’s growth.
 Recent studies suggest that any effect is small, and that weight is affected more than height, but your doctor will monitor your child’s growth if these medicines are used.

 Stimulant medicines may slightly raise blood pressure and heart rate, and may not be suitable for children with a history (or family history) of heart problems.

 For children younger than 7 years, psychological, behavioural and family interventions should be tried before considering treatment with medicines.
 Stimulants are not usually used for children aged less than 4-6 years.

 Children should be reviewed frequently by a doctor while they are on stimulants — to check for side effects and because it can take some time to get the dose right.
 If your child doesn’t respond to one stimulant, there is still a good chance he or she will respond to another.

-Atomoxetine (Strattera) is a medicine that acts on neurotransmitters but is not a stimulant.
-It is indicated for children aged 6 years or over, adolescents or adults with ADHD.
-Atomoxetine is available on the Pharmaceutical Benefits Scheme (PBS) providing it is prescribed by a paediatrician (a doctor specialising in children’s health) or psychiatrist, and where the patient meets a number of criteria.
+Atomoxetine can be prescribed for children aged 6 years or over, adolescents or adults with ADHD, and is available on the Pharmaceutical Benefits Scheme (PBS) providing it is prescribed by a paediatrician (a doctor specialising in children’s health) or psychiatrist, and where the patient meets a number of criteria.